tutorgen/hpit_services/README.md

 Next, install virtualenv using:

 `pip install virtualenv`

+Add C:\Python33\Scripts to your PATH so that pip and virtualenv are available commands.

 #### Databases
 HPIT uses five different database managers; MongoDB, SQLite, PostgreSQL, Neo4j, and Couchbase.